KerrieAbrams/D287/README.md

 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 #### Changes:
+> Part.java lines 33-36: defined maximum and minimum inventory fields

+> Part.java lines 91-97: defined setter and getter methods

+> BootStrapData.java lines 50-51, 60-61, 69-70, 78-79, 87,88: modified sample part inventory to include the new fields

+> InhousePartForm.html lines 24-28: added form fields for min and max inventory

+> OutsourcedPartForm.html lines 25-29: added form fields for min and max inventory

+> mainscreen.html lines 40-41: added min and max inventory table headers

+> mainscreen.html lines 50-51: added min and max inventory table data

+> spring-boot-h2-db102.mv.db: renamed to spring-boot-h2-db103

+> application.properties line 6: updated datasource spring-boot-h2-db102 to spring-boot-h2-db103

+> src/main/java/com.example.demo/validators: Created ValidInventoryValue.java annotation

+> src/main/java/com.example.demo/validators: Created InventoryValueValidator.java class

+> ValidInventoryValue.java: defined the constraint annotation that is validated by the InventoryValueValidator class

+> InventoryValueValidator.java: defined the validator that accepts a Part object as a parameter and determines if the inventory value is within the assigned maximum and minimum values

+> Part.java line 23: applied the new constraint to the Part class

+> InhousePartForm.html line 22: updated the error message code to display all applicable errors for the inv field

+> OutsourcedPartForm.html line 23: updated the error message code to display all applicable errors for the inv field

 </details>